rfielding/padlock/README.md

+The function `H1` is a point hash, not a simple hash on the input string.
+It is a point in `G1`.
+It is multiplies times the CA secret `s`.
 For each item requested, and possibly more, the CA calculates:

 ```
 citizenship:US      => P_0 = s H1(citizenship:US)